harvardinformatics/website/content/chip-seq-workshop-hox7b.md

 1. Construct and submit an sbatch file to find motifs on the MACS peaks for a motif of length 7 in a region of 50bp.
 Use multiple threads (16 is good),  1Gb memory and 30 mins run time.

-2. Construct and submit an sbatch file to find motifs on the MACS peaks for motifs of lengths 7 in a region of 200bp.
+2. Construct and submit an sbatch file to find motifs on the MACS peaks for motifs of lengths 7 in a region of 100bp.
 Use multiple threads, 1Gb memory and 30 mins run time.

 Either wait for the jobs to run or look at the pre-run output in

 <div class="codehilite"><pre>/n/regal/informatics/workshops/ChIP-Seq/Output/macs2/macs2_multi/macs2_multi_peaks.narrowPeak_homer_50bp_7mer</pre></div>

-or for the 200bp region
+or for the 100bp region

 <div class="codehilite"><pre>/n/regal/informatics/workshops/ChIP-Seq/Output/macs2_multi/macs2_multi_peaks.narrowPeak_homer_100bp_7mer</pre></div>

 3. Transfer the output directory to your laptop and look at the html output.
 Considering the protein used in this experiment are the results understandable?
-Do the differences between the 50bp and 200bp region make sense.
+Do the differences between the 50bp and 100bp region make sense.

 4. How would you construct an sbatch file to search for motifs of multiple lengths?

 ## Using Homer to search for a particular motif

 The motif reported in the paper is GCCNGGC.
-How can we search for this motif in out data?
+How can we search for this motif in our data?

 1. First we generate a motif file for our motif (no need for a slurm script for this)